GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/redaction/README.md

 ### Create the Deployment

-When you built your collector image, the file [`manifest.yaml`](manifest.yaml) was automatically updated to reference your image name.
 Create this manifest in your cluster with:

 ```
 kubectl apply -f manifest.yaml -n $OTEL_NAMESPACE